MartinLG/redis-component-cache/README.md

 }
 ```

-This module uses (ioredis)[https://github.com/luin/ioredis], and is compatible with all the ioredis connection modes (TLS, sentinel...).
+This module uses [ioredis](https://github.com/luin/ioredis), and is compatible with all the ioredis connection modes (TLS, sentinel...).

 This means, the ```redis``` module option takes the same parameters as the ```ioredis``` object.
-Follow the (ioredis connection documentation)[https://github.com/luin/ioredis#connect-to-redis] to know more about the possible options.
+Follow the [ioredis connection documentation](https://github.com/luin/ioredis#connect-to-redis) to know more about the possible options.

 ## Cache a component